Take the Next Step

-When you join the Adult Medicine team as a Sub-Intern, you're an active participant in daily clinical care.
+When you join the Adult Medicine team as a sub-intern, you're an active participant in daily clinical care.
 You collaborate with family medicine, internal medicine and hospital medicine attendings, as well as with family medicine residents.
-Your typical day starts with sign-in to receive patient assignments from 7:00-7:30 am.
-Depending on patient responsibilities, the team may attend a Morning Report teaching session on a specific weekday from 7:30 - 8:00 am.
-Patient care is followed by a break for lunch and resumes until sign-out between 5-5:30 pm.
+Your typical day starts with sign-in to receive patient assignments from 7 to 7:30 am.
+Depending on patient responsibilities, the team may attend a morning report teaching session on a specific weekday from 7:30 to 8 am.
+Patient care is followed by a break for lunch and resumes until sign-out between 5:30 to 6 pm.
 On Wednesday afternoons, you will attend teaching sessions with residents.

 What You Can Expect